-You must be in good academic standing to be considered for study abroad and exchange programs, to apply for a letter of permission (LOP) to take a course at another university, to apply to overload, and to register for correspondence courses through Mount Allison.
+You must be in good academic standing to be considered for study abroad and exchange programs, to apply for a letter of permission (LOP) to take a course at another university, and to apply to overload.

 Students who are not in good academic standing also risk being placed on academic probation, suspension, or dismissal.

 How will I be informed if I am not in good academic standing?